kanopi/ci-tools/.github/pull_request_template.md

 ## Checklist

-- [ ] Does documenation need to be updated, if so has it?
+- [ ] Does documentation need to be updated, if so has it?
 - [ ] Have all appropriate issues been referenced?
 - [ ] All test been created that are necessary to test this?
 - [ ] Has README been updated?